How Treasury Bills and Money Market Funds React to Falling Interest Rates

 Stable Price

 One of the main attractions of MMFs is their price stability.
 MMFs strive to maintain a stable Net Asset Value (NAV) of $1 per share.
 This means that the principal investment remains stable, making it a common option for treasurers seeking liquidity and capital preservation.
-However, the yield on MMFs is variable and can change with fluctuations in interest rates, and it is possible for the NAV to dip below $1, as seen in 2008 when the Reserve Primary Fund “broke the buck”
+However, the yield on MMFs is variable and can change with fluctuations in interest rates.

 Behavior When Interest Rates Go Down

-The future yields on MMFs are influenced by changes in short-term interest rates.
+MMF returns can be influenced by changes in short-term interest rates.
 When interest rates go down, the yields on newly issued securities purchased by MMFs will be lower, resulting in reduced dividends.
-Any funds that the MMF invested in overnight repurchase agreements will immediately start to receive lower yields.

 How Corporate Treasurers Can Navigate a Low-Rate Environment